 Movement efficiency may involve gross motor skills (using larger muscles, such as running) or fine motor skills (such a keyboarding).
 Hand-eye coordination is required for skills such as catching a ball.
 Precision describes the accuracy of movement.

 How to Develop: With practice, specific skills improve.
 Earlier in learning when you are trying to understand what is required to perform a skill, opposing muscles tend to contract simultaneously--essentially, they work against each other to produce jerky, uncoordinated movements.
 Later in practice, muscles work together, body coordination is smoother, and you use less energy to complete the skill.
-See
+See Stages of Learning

 How to Measure: Sport-specific skill tests and fitness assessments that indicate the levels of body coordination.
 EMG (electromyographic) activity (muscle activity) can be detected by special devices that measure firing (contracting) patterns of muscle cells.